A-Cup-of-Java-Graphics/Blacktar-OSDev/README.md

 To ensure that the bootloader is aligned in 512 bytes, we use the line :
 ```
 times 510 - ($-$$) db 0
-dd 0xaa55
+dw 0xaa55
 ```

 The second line is used to mark the the end of the 512 bytes bootloader, whicch is the magic number 0xAA55.<br>
 If you open the built kernel.bin using a hex code reader, you will see that there is a series of zeroes followed by the byte AA55.<br>

-The Kernel is partially written in NASM and C. It currently handles the jeyboard inputs. <br>
+The Kernel is partially written in NASM and C. It currently handles the keyboard inputs. <br>
 To do so, it accesses the PIC keyboard and reads its inputs from 2 ports :
 - 0x64 for status(state of keyboard), and
 - 0x60 for data(key pressed etc)